-When/where are my departmental meetings?
+2.When/where are my departmental meetings?

-The staff in your Department will invite you to Departmental meetings, but if you have trouble with this let the Representation team at the Students' Union know and we'll look into it.
-You can always get in touch at reps@gre.ac.uk.
+The staff in your department will invite you to departmental meetings, but if you have trouble with this let the Representation team at the Students' Union know and we'll look into it.
+You can always get in touch with us through ARN or at reps@gre.ac.uk.

-What can I do if I can't make a training session
+3. What can I do if I can't make a training session

-There is always online training available at greenwichsu.co.uk/ academicrep we'll also run top-up sessions throughout the year, so keep an eye out on the website for those dates.
+There is always online training available at www.suug.co.uk/academicrep we'll also run top-up sessions throughout the year, so keep an eye out on the website for those dates.

-What can I do if I can't make a university meeting?
+4.What can I do if I can't make a university meeting?